Skip to content

 • -rev

 Reverse the order of the input buffer.
-This is useful for some libraries (such as CryptoAPI) which represent the buffer in little endian format.
+This is useful for some libraries (such as CryptoAPI) which represent the buffer in little-endian format.
+This cannot be used in conjunction with -rawin.

 • -sign